SlimeVR/SlimeVR-Docs-Site/src/quick-setup.md

 ### Manual Proportions

-If you are not using SteamVR you will have to manually set each of these values.
+If you are not using SteamVR you will have to manually set each of these values or use VRChat OSC Query to enable the use of automatic proportions.
 For more information on how to measure each value please refer to the information at the top of the [body proportions configuration page](server/body-config.html#measurements).

 ![Manual proportions](assets/img/quick_proportionsManual.png)

+For more information on how to set up VRChat OSC Query please refer to the [mobile installation]

 ## Final settings